What Is the Average Urgent Care Physician Salary?

 Average Vacation Days Urgent Care Physicians Receive

-partners/owners, the average and median number of annual vacation days urgent care physicians received was 20 days.
-Reported vacation time varied anywhere from a week and a half to eight weeks.
-Some mentioned common pools of leave, where sick time, vacation, and holidays all came from the same paid time off bucket.
+The average and median number of annual vacation days urgent care doctors receive was 20 days.
+Reported vacation time ranged anywhere from 1 ½ weeks to 8 weeks.

 CME Stipends for Urgent Care Doctors

-63% of our urgent care doctors reported receiving some sort of CME stipend.
+41% of our urgent care doctors reported receiving some sort of CME stipend.
 The average CME stipend was $3,200.
+Reported stipends ranged anywhere from $1,000 - $5,000.

 Average Student Loan Debt for Urgent Care Physicians